 Utilities (water supply, waste water, electricity and gas) There are no overriding capacity issues in terms of water supply, waste treatment and gas and electricity supply.
 Specific requirements for strategic sites are to be determined.
 Measures to reduce water and energy consumption of new development will be required.
 Enable the development of appropriate renewable energy schemes.
-Flood mitigation measures Identified flood protection schemes (Alverstoke and Forton schemes are awaiting the outcome of funding bids).
+Flood mitigation measures Identified flood protection schemes (Alverstoke has funding, Forton awaiting outcome of bid).
 Beach recharge (Lee-on-the-Solent).
 Need to consider the findings of the forthcoming Shoreline Management Plan.
 Flood mitigation measures need to be considered as part of the Gosport Waterfront and Haslar peninsula strategic areas.